automl/ChaLearn_Automatic_Machine_Learning_Challenge_2015/README.md

 # Final 2

-Code runs with ParamSklearn and auto-sklearn as in aad.informatik.uni-freiburg.de/downloads/automl_competition_2015_002.zip
+Code runs with ParamSklearn and auto-sklearn as in http://aad.informatik.uni-freiburg.de/downloads/automl_competition_2015_002.zip

+# Final 3

+Code runs with auto-sklearn as in http://aad.informatik.uni-freiburg.de/downloads/automl_competition_2015_003.zip To obtain predictions for alexis, one has to install Lasagne and Theano.